-Only the Department of Veterans Affairs approves the resumption of payments.
-ECC will recertify only after one of the above conditions is satisfied and the unsatisfactory progress has been resolved.
+Only the VA approves the resumption of payments.
+ECC will only recertify after one of the above conditions is satisfied and the unsatisfactory progress has been resolved.

-Students using non-GI bill benefits, including ING, IVG, or MIA-POW, need only meet the cumulative 2.0 GPA requirement.
+Students using non-GI Bill® benefits, including ING, IVG, or MIA-POW, need only meet the cumulative 2.0 GPA requirement.

 In compliance with 38 USC 3679(e), ECC will not take any of the four following actions toward any student using the US Department of Veterans Affairs (VA) Post 9/11 GI Bill® (Ch.
 33) or Vocational Rehabilitation and Employment (Ch.
 31) benefits, while their payment from the United States Department of Veterans Affairs is pending to the educational institution: